lkiesow/leihs-wiki/Home.md

 You can try out a live installation of leihs at http://demo.leihs.zhdk.ch.
 If the demo happens to be down, please contact Ramon at ramon.cahenzli@zhdk.ch.

+Demo data is deleted and reset every 24 hours.

 #### Manager
 Can manage inventory, hand over items, create contracts, take back equipment and much more.
 He is mostly active in the backend, that's why he doesn't need frontend access.